Analysis | What the fired director of federal cybersecurity actually said about the election

 “The overall purpose of an election,” he said then, “is to convince the loser they lost.
 Right?
 Not convince the winner they won but convince the loser they lost so [there’s] this peaceful transfer of power.”

-When he worked for the government Krebs had a broader, more important goal: assuring supporters of losing candidates that the candidate had lost.
-And the unacceptability of that to Trump was clearly a primary motivation for Krebs's firing.
+When he worked for the government Krebs had a broader, more important goal: Assuring supporters of losing candidates that the candidate had lost.
+And the unacceptability of that to Trump was clearly a primary motivation for Krebs’s firing.

 In that particular tug-of-war, Trump appears to have won.